walkjivefly/crown-node-manager/README.md

 * Extensive dashboard with general information about the node, connected peers and the blockchain
 * Overview of all connected peers inlcuding country, ISP, client, traffic usage, supported services...
-	* Ban or disconnect peers
+	* Ban or disconnect peers (afer the codebase update)
     * Manage a list of web hoster to detect if peer is hosted or private
 * Overview of the last received blocks
 * Overview of the last received forks (orphaned blocks / alternative chains)